 We also assist clients in planning for incapacity or disability through financial and medical powers of attorney, living wills and health care directives.
 By acting now you can select a trusted individual to act for you in the event you cannot act for yourself with respect to financial or medical decisions.
 Incapacity planning can allow you to state your wishes regarding extraordinary life-sustaining treatment in the event of terminal or serious medical conditions.
 The actions you take today can save your family from future probate court proceedings regarding guardianship or conservatorship.

 Estate Administration ◦ Probate Litigation ◦ Will Contests

-In over 43 years in litigation practice, attorney Robert W. York has amassed an encyclopedic knowledge of estate administration matters.
-Our probate and estate administration attorneys are extremely knowledgeable about Indiana law regarding estates, inheritance and probate court procedure.
+In over 45 years in litigation practice, attorney Robert W. York has experience in estate administration matters.
+Our probate and estate administration attorneys are knowledgeable about Indiana law regarding estates, inheritance and probate court procedure.

 After a death in the family, or the death of a business partner, the guidance of an experienced probate lawyer can ensure that the assets of the estate are properly distributed, that creditors are correctly notified and that all probate court documents and estate tax returns are timely filed.
 Let our probate department guide you through the often-complex probate court process.

 Our attorneys also represent clients in will contests and other probate litigation.
 To schedule a consultation to discuss your estate planning, estate administration, or probate litigation needs, please call 317-842-8000, or contact us online.